 - If the fish has flesh, sear or grill it starting with the flesh side up (this keeps the fats in and makes it more moist).

-Health Benefits of Teriyaki Salmon:
+Health Benefits of Salmon and Sweet Potatoes

 - Salmon is high in protein and Omega-3 fish oil.
 Get that glowing skin you have always wanted!
 Get that cholesterol down by eating with fiber rich foods!
 The proteins from salmon are easily absorbed into the body, and especially good to eat after a workout for muscle repair.